pwaldhauer/gifstream-spec/README.md

 # GifStream Specification

 GifStream uses a really simple JSON format to describe lists of gif files.
-Everything should be pretty self explaining.
+Everything should be pretty self-explanatory.

 ````
 {